ory/docs/docs/hydra/production.md

 complete the initial seeding of the database.

 Once done, you can raise your number of containers to achieve high availability.

+## Next Steps

+For a deployment guide using Nginx, visit the [Deploy to production](./guides/deploy-hydra-example.mdx) documentation.